daniloitj/b3/README.md

 b.4) Batch merge with queue (unnecessary complexity for POC)

+2- Data Acquisition:

-obs: To query data, I used the ORM available in the framework used.
+To query data, I used the ORM available in the framework used.
 Could have inserted into another table during the data loading process, optimizing the query and following CQRS

 ## Data Upload